EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/basics.md

 In the above example, we are maintaining a key file to preserve the user's key data.
 If the file does not exist, we generate a new key pair and save the private key component in hexadecimal (text) format.
 Subsequently, we read the saved private key data from the file and restore the key pair using the `HotPocket.generateKeys()` function.

 _Private keys are considered **sensitive data** (similar to a password in a traditional application) and proper security practices must be followed when preserving a private key for later use.
-It is a outside the scope of this guide and is the responsibility of the application developer.
+It is outside the scope of this guide and is the responsibility of the application developer.
 The above example simply serves as a rudimentary example to showcase the scenario._

-Run the the client application with `node myclient.js` several times.
-You will notice HotPocket identifies the user as having the same public key even in different executions of the client app shown in following DApp log.
+Run the client application with `node myclient.js` several times.
+You will notice HotPocket identifies the user as having the same public key even in different executions of the client app shown in the following DApp log.

 ```
 20220831 14:57:39.504 [inf][hpc] ****Ledger created**** (lcl:9-8ff821d4 state:86fd529c patch:1dea7287)